FesianXu/LipNet_ChineseWordsClassification/ReadMe.md

 **Update 2019.11.17**:

-Though I still don't have the authorization to distribute the whole dataset, for the purpose of making this project more practiced, I release 10 samples in `train/` and `test/` folders respectively as examples and release the whole label and codebook files in the `ctc_labels/` files.
+Though I still don't have the permission to distribute the whole dataset, for the purpose of making this project more practiced, I release 10 samples in `train/` and `test/` folders respectively as examples and release the whole label and codebook files in the `ctc_labels/` files.